XenitAB/xenitab.github.io/docs/xks/operator-guide/kubernetes/eks.md

 ## EKS resources

-To get a quick overview of what is happening in EKS you can look at it's [changelog](https://github.com/awslabs/amazon-eks-ami/blob/master/CHANGELOG.md#changelog).
+To get a quick overview of what is happening in EKS you can look at its [changelog](https://github.com/awslabs/amazon-eks-ami/blob/master/CHANGELOG.md#changelog).

 When upgrading node groups you need to correlate with your Kubernetes release, you can find which node group is available to [which node group](https://docs.aws.amazon.com/eks/latest/userguide/eks-linux-ami-versions.html).